Lillard, Grant lead Blazers' late rally past Lakers, 106-104 – KION546

 James had 31 points, eight rebounds and eight assists, while Davis finished with 22 points, 10 rebounds and six blocked shots for the Lakers (0-3).

-Lillard continued his longtime domination of Los Angeles, improving his career average of 28 points per game.
-Until the final minutes, it didn’t look like enough to beat the Lakers as they played their most complete game yet under Ham, the longtime NBA assistant in his first head coaching gig.
+“We were getting some of the same shots (down the stretch) we were getting (earlier),” James said.
+“Just didn’t make them.
+(Westbrook) got some good looks and wasn’t able to knock them down.
+Defensively, we couldn’t get multiple stops in a row.
+And Dame was Dame down the stretch.”

-Lonnie Walker scored 15 points and Westbrook had 10 on 4-for-15 shooting for Los Angeles.
+Lonnie Walker scored 15 points and Westbrook had 10 for Los Angeles.
+Westbrook said he took his remarkably early jumper in the final minute as a 2-for-1 to make sure the Lakers would get the final possession.

-The Lakers missed 17 of their first 18 3-point attempts of the afternoon, continuing their anomalously poor start to the season from distance.
-Before Beverley hit an uncontested 3 early in the third quarter, the Lakers were 20 for 103 on 3-pointers in their first three games.
+Westbrook sat out for 11 straight clock minutes until returning down the stretch, and the Blazers repeatedly guarded him with 7-foot Jusuf Nurkic, who was instructed to lay off the 2017 NBA MVP in a probable bid to force Westbrook to beat them.
+Westbrook missed both of his fourth-quarter shots.

-Lillard scored 21 points while leading Portland to a 55-48 halftime lead despite 12 turnovers.
-Austin Reaves was responsible for the Lakers’ only made 3-pointer in a 1-for-16 first half.
+The Clippers also defended Westbrook with a center on Thursday night, hurting the Lakers’ offensive spacing.

 TIP-INS

-Trail Blazers: Simons went 5 for 17 from the field. … Beat the Lakers in Los Angeles for the first time since December 2020, snapping a three-game skid.
+Trail Blazers: Simons went 5 for 17 from the field. … Former Lakers F Josh Hart had 16 rebounds.

-Lakers: Troy Brown Jr. scored four points in 22 minutes in his debut with Los Angeles, which signed the Las Vegas native away from Chicago in July.
-Brown missed the first two games with a sore back, but was immediately put into the Lakers’ rotation in their desperate search for wing shooting.
+Lakers: Troy Brown Jr. scored four points in 22 minutes in his debut with Los Angeles, which signed the Las Vegas native in July.

 ANOTHER 20